-If you are storing the boat on a trailer, make sure that the trailer supports are aligned with the structural members of the hull.
+If you are storing the boat on a trailer, make sure that the boat is well positioned on the trailer.
 Distribute the weight properly.
 Make sure the boat is well supported across the transom and keel.
-Loosen all tie-downs to relieve the stress on the hull.
-Position the bow to allow water to drain via the transom drain.
+Loosen all tiedowns to relieve the stress on the hull.
+Lift the bow to allow water to drain via the transom drain.
 Do not allow rain water to collect inside the boat.
 Put the rig on blocks or else move the trailer from time to time to prevent flat spots on the tires.

 If you are not storing your pontoon boat on a trailer, support the pontoon tubes on wood blocks.
-Position the blocks beneath all weld seams in the pontoon tubes.
+Position the blocks beneath all weld seams on the pontoon tubes.
 Failure to properly support the pontoon tubes could lead to boat damage.